 The next generation is already here, and we need to ready ourselves for a new wave of expectations.
 Recognising and adapting to their priorities and motivations will be crucial in successfully recruiting and onboarding Gen-Z talent.
 We strive to continuously refine and evolve the recruitment processes we deliver for our clients.
 In doing this, we can ensure that they capitalise on the very best talent that Gen-Z has to offer.

-For more information about Berwick Talent Solutions, please email Kate Parker.
+For more information about Berwick Talent Solutions, please email Lucy Thomas.